 No documentation requirements.

-All documentation must be organised or labelled in a manner such that it can be directly identified against the Functional Spaces in the Assessor Portal Online Form.
+All documentation must be organised or labelled in a manner such that it can be directly identified against the Functional Spaces setup in the Assessor Portal.

 Performance comments

 Background

 The TLA allows for a single comment to be placed against each Functional Space to describe any additional features of the lighting system that may affect its energy or functional performance.